Procedural Knowledge Learning¶

 .

-If an unconnected action or condition is found, EBC will attempt to repair the rule by adding new conditions that provide a link from a state that is already tested somewhere else in the rule to the unconnected condition or action.
+If an unconnected action or condition is found, EBBS will attempt to repair the rule by adding new conditions that provide a link from a state that is already tested somewhere else in the rule to the unconnected condition or action.

-To repair the rule, EBC performs a search through working memory to find the shortest path of working memory elements that lead from a state identifier in the rule to a WME with the identifier in the unconnected condition or action.
+To repair the rule, EBBS performs a search through working memory to find the shortest path of working memory elements that lead from a state identifier in the rule to a WME with the identifier in the unconnected condition or action.
 A new condition is then added for every WME in that found path, which is then variablized.

 Since the efficiency of the Rete matcher depends heavily upon the order of a production’s conditions, the chunking mechanism attempts to sort the chunk’s conditions into the most favorable order.
 At each stage, the condition-ordering algorithm tries to determine which eligible condition, if placed next, will lead to the fewest number of partial instantiations when the chunk is matched.
 A condition that matches an object with a multi-valued attribute will lead to multiple partial instantiations, so it is generally more efficient to place these conditions later in the ordering.
 This is the same process that internally reorders the conditions in user-defined productions, as mentioned briefly in the structure of a production.

-Subtleties of EBC¶
+Subtleties of EBBS¶

 Relationship Between Chunks and Justifications¶